-The good news is that getting enough vitamin D from the sun or taking supplements can have the opposite effect on fatigue and excessive tiredness.
+The good news is that getting enough vitamin D from the sun or taking supplements can ameliorate fatigue and excessive tiredness.
 This seems to be corroborated by the same 2010 study mentioned above, in which a 28-year-old lady managed to alleviate these symptoms by improving her vitamin D blood levels to 39 ng/ml in a period of 4 months.

 It’s important to note that tiredness and fatigue can have multiple other causes, including sedentary lifestyle, high-carbs diet, sleep deprivation, poor hydration, and food intolerances.

-If you get sick frequently, you may have low levels of vitamin D in your body.
+If you get sick frequently, one possible reason could be low levels of vitamin D in your body.
 That’s because vitamin D deficiency may result in a weak immune system.
 Scientists speculate that this is due to vitamin D’s direct interactions with disease-fighting immune cells like T cells and B cells.

-By extension, vitamin D deficiency lowers your immune system's capacity to activate these cells that fight off invaders, leaving your body defenseless against fungal, viral, and bacterial infections.
-A host of observational studies have noted a strong relationship between low blood levels of vitamin D and pneumonia, bronchitis, chronic lung disorder, and other respiratory tract infections (RTIs).
+By extension, vitamin D deficiency lowers your immune system's capacity to activate these cells that fight off invaders, leaving your body prone to fungal, viral, and bacterial infections.
+A host of observational studies have noted a strong relationship between low blood levels of vitamin D and pneumonia, bronchitis, chronic lung disorder, and other respiratory tract infections.

-On a positive note, a handful of studies — including an oft-cited 2015 randomized controlled trial — have also demonstrated that vitamin D supplementation may help lower the risk of RTIs.
+On a positive note, a handful of studies — including an often-cited 2015 randomized controlled trial — have also demonstrated that vitamin D supplementation may help lower the risk of these respiratory tract infections.

 3. May lead to bone and back pain

 Vitamin D deficiency can have a negative impact on your skeletal health.
-After all, the micronutrient plays a massive role in the absorption of two pro-bone health minerals, phosphorus, and calcium.
+After all, the micronutrient plays a major role in the absorption of two pro-bone health minerals, phosphorus, and calcium.